Cyborn/ue4-style-guide/README.md

 <a name="documentation-generation-function"></a>
 #### 8.3.1.2 Functions

-Functions tagged with BluePrintCallable should include the following function declaration.
+Functions tagged with **BlueprintCallable** should include the following function declaration.

 ```cpp
 /**